Saxo Bank Review (2026):

 How does Saxo Bank compare to Interactive Brokers?

 Both are full-service multi-asset brokers with broad market access.
 IBKR typically has lower trading fees and no custody fee, making it more cost-efficient for most portfolio sizes.
-Saxo’s platforms (SaxoTraderGO and SaxoTraderPRO) are widely considered more polished and user-friendly, which suits investors who value interface quality alongside execution power.
+IBKR’s FX conversion (~0.002%) is far superior to Saxo’s 0.25%.
+Saxo’s platforms (SaxoTraderGO with native TradingView integration, and SaxoTraderPRO) are more polished and user-friendly, and Saxo holds a full banking licence — a meaningful regulatory distinction.
+For pure cost efficiency, IBKR wins.
+For platform quality, research depth, and regulatory standing, Saxo competes.
 See our full IBKR vs Saxo comparison.

 Does Saxo Bank offer UCITS ETFs?

 Yes.
-Saxo offers over 7,000 ETFs including the full range of UCITS-compliant funds from iShares, Vanguard, Amundi and others — the ETFs that European investors are required to use in place of US-domiciled funds like VOO or VTI.
+Saxo offers over 7,000 ETFs including the full range of UCITS-compliant funds from iShares, Vanguard, Amundi, Xtrackers, and others — the ETFs that European investors are required to use in place of US-domiciled funds like VOO or VTI under PRIIPs/KID regulations.
 Confirm what your specific account can access before planning around particular tickers.

 What is Saxo Bank’s custody fee and how can I avoid it?